Privacy policy.

 Data requests

 Clients have the right to request a copy of their personal data.
 If they want to access such information, they must make a subject access request by contacting me at christine@thelosstherapist.co.uk.
-Similarly, clients can ask for information to be transferred to an alternative provider of psychological services.
+Similarly, clients can request that information be transferred to an alternative provider of psychological services.
 Any requests for data must be made in writing, and I will respond within 30 days.

 The client does not have to pay a fee to access their personal information (or exercise any of the other rights).
 However, I may charge a reasonable fee for a second or subsequent copy of the information, for a summarised version/report or if a client’s request for access is clearly unfounded or excessive.

 Additionally, I may need to request specific information from a client to help me confirm their identity and ensure their right to access the information (or exercise any of their other rights).
-This is a security measure to ensure that personal information is not disclosed to anyone who has no right to receive it.
+This is a security measure to ensure that personal information is not disclosed to anyone who does not have the right to receive it.
 When personal data is requested, the following forms of ID will be accepted: a copy of a driving license, passport or birth certificate, and a utility bill not older than three months.

-If a client believes the information I hold about them is out of date or inaccurate, I ask them to please let me know as soon as possible so that I can update my records.
+If a client believes the information I hold about them is out of date or inaccurate, I request that they notify me as soon as possible so that I can update my records.

 Data breaches

-While many procedures are in place to protect client data, my security process may be compromised, leading to a significant breach of client personal data.
-If this is the case, I have a legal obligation to report the data breach to any affected clients and to the Information Commissioners Office (ICO) within 72 hours.
+While many procedures are in place to protect client data, my security process may be vulnerable to compromise, potentially leading to a significant breach of client personal data.
+If this is the case, I have a legal obligation to report the data breach to any affected clients and to the Information Commissioner’s Office (ICO) within 72 hours.

 Conclusion

-If you have any questions, concerns or wish to make a complaint regarding how your data is collected, stored, processed or handled, please do not hesitate to discuss this with me.
+If you have any questions, concerns, or wish to make a complaint about how your data is collected, stored, processed, or handled, please do not hesitate to discuss this with me.
 If I do not respond within 30 days or you feel that the response has not been adequate, you also have the right to complain to the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO).
 The ICO may be contacted via its website or by calling its helpline on 0303 123 1113.

 This data privacy policy is subject to regular review and will be updated as necessary.
 Where any changes are made, clients will be notified of these as soon as possible.